Bob Schiller: Personal life

 Schiller's first wife Joyce Harris died in 1965.
 They had two children, including director Tom Schiller.
 He was married to actress Sabrina Scharf (née Trentman) from May 25, 1968, until his death on October 10, 2017, in Pacific Palisades, California.
 They also had two children.

+Death

+Schiller died on October 10, 2017, at his home, aged 98.
+According to official reports, the cause of death was not disclosed.
+He was interred at Eden Memorial Park, in Los Angeles, California.